What is the Sign Program?

 After a property owner submits an application, Historical Society staff carefully craft each interpretive sign text, drawing from the site's National Register of Historic Places nomination and a variety of other primary and secondary resources.
 Each text is designed to highlight the property's distinctive history and pique the reader's interest.
 Applicants will receive a draft text for review and approval prior to preparation of final sign copy.

+Applicants are responsible for installing their signs outside, where the public can enjoy them, within a reasonable time of receiving their order.
 Owners or sponsoring organizations pay less than 10% of sign manufacturing costs.
 The Montana Historical Society pays for all other costs (including research/writing time) with its allocated portion of the Accommodations Tax.

 For more information on the sign program, contact Martha Kohl, National Register sign Program Coordinator at 406-444-4740; email@example.com; Christine Brown, Outreach & Interpretation Historian at 406-444-1687; firstname.lastname@example.org.
 Please mail sign application to Martha Kohl, National Register Sign Program, Montana Historical Society, 225 N. Roberts, P.O.
 Box 201201, Helena, MT 59620-1201.